 In Mr. Know-It-All, he offers insight on everything under the sun: how to fail upward in Hollywood; how to develop musical taste from Nervous Norvus to Maria Callas; how to build a home so ugly and trendy that no one but you would dare live in it; how to tell someone you love them without emotional risk; and even how to cheat death.
 Through it all, Waters swears by one undeniable truth: “Whatever you might have heard, there is absolutely no downside to being famous.
 None at all.”
 Listen in for a deep conversation drawing on a lifetime of experience from a master of transgressive film.

 John Waters is a film director, screenwriter, author, actor, stand-up comedian, journalist, and visual artist.
+He is the mind behind numerous beloved cult films, including Hairspray, Multiple Maniacs, Cry-Baby, Pink Flamingos, and many others.
 His books Role Models and Carsick were major national bestsellers, and his spoken-word shows This Filthy World and A John Waters Christmas continue to be performed around the world.